The AAA Framework — Follow-Through That Holds · KwanHoward.com

 Awareness

-"Did they actually know?"
+"Did they actually know what good looks like?"

 02